mnentwig/aCCb/readme.md

 * The keyboard shortcuts for "Run (F11)" and "Debug (Ctrl-F11)" change the selected "launch configuration, usually resetting it to the previously launched value.
 To change it, use the "Launch" toolbar button on the left or select from the drop-down list "Run xyz" in the "Run" toolbar button.

-* The Eclipse console seems unreliable: In some cases, output to stderr immediately before exit() was missing despite being flushed with std::endl.
+* The Eclipse console is unreliable: E.g. sometimes final output before exit() is missing.
+Flushing does not help.
+* It may show in "run" mode when it is missing in "debug"

 * Breakpoint on thrown exceptions: Debug view, "..." button ("View menu"), "Add event breakpoint (C/C++)", select "exception thrown".
 Some exceptions e.g. from "std::stoi" are not caught (but "catch throw" to gdb in the "Debugger console" gives the same result (unstandardized binary interface)?
 If needed, catch and re-throw from own code, then the debugger will detect it.